 Last night, CBC TV ran a story about the collection rates of financial penalties imposed by Canadian regulators.

-In our last post, we explained that our rate of collection was lower than other Canadian regulators because of four significant fraud cases, on of which was the Manna Trading Corp. case.
+we explained that our rate of the collection was lower than other Canadian regulators because of four significant fraud cases, one of which was the Manna Trading Corp. case.
 We went on to feature the Manna Trading Corp. case to highlight a BCSC panel’s comments regarding the legislation that allows for $1 million-plus penalties.